lendoo73/Challenge-Project-of-CodeCademy/python/Analyze_Financial_Data_with_Python/Regression/Linear Regression/README.md

 So the total loss, with this model, is 10.
 If we found a line that had less loss than 10, that line would be a better model for this data.

+The goal of a linear regression model is to find the slope and intercept pair that minimizes loss on average across all of the data.